Most businesses are not writing and structuring their company Blog posts correctly.

 What?
 Posting on a Blog isn’t just for fun and entertainment?

-Each Blog post should have the potential to rank on Google and generate traffic.
+The first tip is that each Blog post should have the potential to rank on Google and generate traffic.
 You need traffic… without it, a Blog post is useless.
 The purpose of writing a Blog is so that people will see what you write.
+Write Blog posts with content that users want to read, that they will share and that offer tips and tricks that can make a reader’s life better.
+Offer substance in the Blog content.

 It sounds very simple but how do you write a post that will get traffic?